nextflow-io/nextflow/docs/config.md

 `google.batch.autoRetryExitCodes`
 : :::{versionadded} 24.06.0-edge
   :::
-: Defines the task exit codes that determine an automatic task execution retry when the setting `maxSpotAttempts` is set to a value greater than 0. (default `[50001]`).
-For more details check out the [Google Batch documentation](https://cloud.google.com/batch/docs/troubleshooting#vm_preemption_50001).
+: Defines the list of exit codes that will be automatically retried by Google Batch when `google.batch.maxSpotAttempts` is greater than 0 (default `[50001]`).
+Refer to the [Google Batch documentation](https://cloud.google.com/batch/docs/troubleshooting#reserved-exit-codes) for the list of retryable exit codes.

 `google.enableRequesterPaysBuckets`
 : When `true` uses the given Google Cloud project ID as the billing project for storage access.
 This is required when accessing data from *requester pays enabled* buckets.
 See [Requester Pays on Google Cloud Storage documentation](https://cloud.google.com/storage/docs/requester-pays) (default: `false`).